Updated Jan 29 2022

 Barcelona has a total of 3 ferry terminals.
 Each ferry company has one terminal each, which means it is a lot easier both for the companies, in terms of logistics, and the travellers themselves, as this way it is a lot easier to find the ferry terminal you are travelling from.

-Map and how to get to the terminals
+Map of the ferry terminals in Barcelona and how to get there

 Grimaldi Terminal Barcelona